Karb: Plot

 Hania's mother takes the word materialism to a whole new level!
 Since Hamza and his family are not financially as sound, she keeps forcing her to not make the "mistake" of marrying him.
 "Aap ke sar pe tou ishq ka bhoot sawaar hai.
 Aap bohat barri ghalati kar rahi hain Haniaa!!" says her mom.
-Hania doesn't change her mind and married to him.
+Hania doesn't change her mind and marries him.

 Hania has been treated like a princess all her life and she expects the same treatment from Hamza and his family too.
 But Hamza has a lot of responsibilities of his family already and doesn't have the resources to treat Hania that way, but promises to keep her happy despite that too.
 But little does he know, just happiness is not what Hania's mom wants for her.
 Hania at this point argues with her mom that she's happy with Hamza, but her mom keeps forcing her that he hasn't given her enough "gold jewelry" or money so she can't be happy.

 To cut a very long story short, Hania's mom was never in favor of Hamza becoming her son in law so she goes to every extent to ruin Hania's happiness.
 Hania also starts doubting Hamza's cousin Aaliya as she finds out that she used to like him a long time ago yet she had no intentions of creating problems for the two.
 Hania's mom however fills her brain with so many false accusations about Hamza and Aaliya that she eventually starts hating them.
 Her mom becomes so successful in her plan that she causes the two to get divorced.

 Hania was expecting at the time of their divorce so she threatens Hamza to kill the child but it was only a threat.
 After the divorce Hania and her family shift to another house to help Hania start a new life.
 She gets blessed with a baby girl whom she hides from Hamza, but later he finds out about it and files a case to take her custody, but fails.
 Hania's mom had always wanted Hania to marry Faisal who happens to be her bhabi's cousin.
 Of course, Faisal is rich.
 Hania starts working and ignores Emaan (her daughter).
 When Hamza finds out he tells Hania to either give proper time and care to Emaan or to hand her over to him forever and then go marry Faisal.
 Hania has yet to decide what option she's going to pick!